 - understand how well current service delivery infrastructure supports teams to meet the standards

-- encourage best practice in service delivery where planned child protection medical assessments are being conducted.
+- encourage best practice in service delivery where child protection medical assessments are being conducted.

 |England (South East)||12|